osman28tr/ServicesHealthCheck-With-Net8WorkerService/Readme.md

 <p align="justify">A setup project was created to install the project with its database components.
 First of all, create Items->MongoDb folders in the solution where the project is located.
 Then put the mongodb file into the mongodb folder you created.
 Publish the ServicesHealthCheck.Monitoring project.</p>
 <p align="justify">Then, go to the setup project in the solution and go to bin->debug->net8.0.
 Run Setup.exe as an administrator.
 After the application is successfully installed, go to localhost:5181 from the browser.</p>
 <b>Note:</b> To see that the application runs as a Windows service, type "services" in the Windows search section.
-Find the HealthCheckProject service name in the window that opens and you can see that it is running successfully.
+In the window that opens, find the HealthCheckProject service name and check its operating status.
 <h4>Working logic of the project as a windows service</h4>
 <img src="HealthCheck.Presentation/HealthCheck.Admin/ServicesHealthCheck.Monitoring/wwwroot/images/healthcheckplugin.PNG">
 <br><br>